-Each year, 14,000 young, unaccompanied Victorians seek urgent support from specialist homelessness such as MCM.
+Each year, 14,000 young, unaccompanied Victorians seek urgent support from specialist homelessness services such as MCM.
 Each night, over 6,000 have no safe place to sleep.
 A quarter of Victoria’s homeless are between the ages of 12-24 – which means they are an overrepresented group among people experiencing homelessness in our state.

 This was the case even before the pandemic hit, bringing with it greater pressures on families and mental health – their breakdown being the two major drivers of youth homelessness.